mholmeslinder/ai_rtist_bot/README.md

 ## [bot_ml_repo](https://github.com/mholmeslinder/ai_rtist_bot/tree/master/bot_ml_repo)
 This is where the real guts of the project live.
 First, there's the [dataset](https://github.com/mholmeslinder/ai_rtist_bot/blob/master/bot_ml_repo/new_ai_rtists_dataset.ipynb) notebook, which documents how I used the Last.fm API to create our dataset.

-Then, there's our [GPT-2 Colab notebook](https://github.com/mholmeslinder/ai_rtist_bot/blob/master/bot_ml_repo/new_ai_rtists_GPT_2.ipynb) (make sure to open it in Colab!), which walks through finetuning OpenAI's GPT-2 on the dataset to create our new artists.
+Then, there's our [GPT-2 Colab notebook](https://colab.research.google.com/drive/11nlOtsEuW4T1467OVZGTL2ELCYMmbV3f) (edit: this is a link to the Colab itself, which is a bit more convenient to view than the notebook embedded in this repo), which walks through finetuning OpenAI's GPT-2 on the dataset to create our new artists.

 Finally, there's our [cleaner](https://github.com/mholmeslinder/ai_rtist_bot/blob/master/bot_ml_repo/cleaner.py), which (really inefficiently) cleans our 'new artist names' and prevents them from containing duplicate items from our original dataset.